pollandroll/reading-list/README.md

 [Form Objects - Rails Casts](http://railscasts.com/episodes/416-form-objects?view=asciicast): in this episode you will learn a couple of techniques to extract form-behavior out into its own class.

 [Form Object Techniques & Patterns](https://medium.com/@jaryl/disciplined-rails-form-object-techniques-patterns-part-1-23cfffcaf429): explanation of the form object pattern with examples

+## Project management
+[Building large features: my process for branches, requests and reviews](https://remimercier.com/building-large-features-process/): some interesting ideas on how to organize the developement of large features